gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With an empty [Gradle User Home](userguide/directory_layout.html#dir:gradle_user_home), before compiling the first `.gradle.kts` script, Gradle generates the Gradle API Kotlin DSL Extensions JAR.
 This happens on every developer machine or CI agent, often with a cold [Gradle daemon](userguide/gradle_daemon.html).
-This is quite a resource intensive process which accounts for around 4 seconds on beefy machines ; much more on slower machines.
+This resource-intensive process takes around 4 seconds on powerful machines and is much longer on slower machines.

 Starting with this release, the Kotlin extensions for the Gradle API are now shipped as part of the Gradle distribution.
 The consequence is that first-use of a Gradle version for compiling `.gradle.kts` scripts is faster.